 |

-transportation system's way of functioning requires a
+the real rail transportation system's way of functioning

-the model railway system is located, the era, and how it
+establish where the model railway system is located, the

-is connected to the rest of the world, because these few
+era, and how it is connected to the rest of the world,

-points determine the traffic patterns of a layout and thus provide a reason for its existence -
+of a layout and thus provide

-because on the real thing, traffic pattern means
+a reason for its existence - because on the real thing,

-grind to a halt and disappear very quickly. |
+those, railways will grind to a halt and disappear very

 |